 Saturated fats are generally solid or waxy at room temperature and occur naturally in many foods.
 Most come from animal sources, including meat and dairy products, while some come from tropical plant sources.
 Examples include beef, lamb, pork, poultry, processed meats, butter, cheese, whole milk, and coconut and palm oils.
 Baked and fried foods can also contain saturated fat.

 Saturated fats are not completely bad for us.
 However, too much in your diet can have adverse health effects.
-Dieticians recommend a dietary maximum of 10% for healthy adults and 7% or less for people with elevated levels of bad cholesterol.
+Dietitians recommend a dietary maximum of 10% for healthy adults and 7% or less for people with elevated levels of bad cholesterol.

 Trans Fats: The Ugly Fat